scality/Zenko/docs/Operation-Architecture/Zenko_Architecture/Zenko_Service_Stack.rst

 Semi-Structured Data (and MD) Analytics (Spark)

-Advanced big-data analytics on data (with S3) and metadata.
+Advanced big-data analytics on data can be done via Spark integrations with Cloudserver.

 These services and their likely use cases are described in the sections that follow.